oSmartCoder/Dungeon-Game/README.md

    pip install pytmx
    ```
 3. Once completed, you may now run the `main.py` file (located in the root directory)
-   - If any error occurs, ensure you have followed each of these steps correctly.
-Also feel free to open an issue if you think there is an error preventing you from running the program.
+   - If any error occurs, double-check if you have followed each of these steps correctly.
+Also, feel free to open an issue if you think there is an error preventing you from running the program.

 ## Gameplay Screenshots
 <div align="center">